forestgiant/docs.forestgiant.com/content/iris/api.md

 +++
 date = "2017-03-06T15:18:23-05:00"
-title = "Iris | Go API Docs "
+title = "Iris | API Docs"
 +++

+#### Iris API documentation for Go and Node.js
+---
+## Creating a Client
-**Creating a Client:** Iris uses gRPC behind the scenes for communication between the API and the service.
+Iris uses gRPC behind the scenes for communication between the API and the service.
 When doing any transaction between the API and the service we recommend creating a context with a timeout.
 We recommend always adding a timeout to your context and only reusing a context for requests that make sense.
 The timeout amount should be the max amount of time you think it should take for the service to respond to your request, typically this is very quick.
+Remember to close your client when you are finished using it.

+{{< code-toggle >}}

+{{< code-content >}}
 ```golang
 ctx, cancel := context.WithTimeout(context.Background(), 500*time.Millisecond)
 defer cancel()